weezqyd/sematime-api/README.md

      //you can chain the parameters in any order
     $sema->message('message to send')->addTo('1234567890')->salutation('Dear')->send();
 ```
-- signature - an optional parameter whose value is a unique message that is
+- signature() - an optional parameter whose value is a unique message that is
 attached at the end of all the messages that you send.
 For example, Sent by The
 Sematime team.
 Call 0706129100 .

+- scheduledTime() – an optional parameter whose value is the date and time in
+milliseconds when you want the message to be sent out on a future date.

+- senderId() – an optional parameter whose value is the sender ID / brand that
+will be used to send your message.
+If not specified, your Sematime
+account’s sender Id will be used instead.

+- extra() – an optional parameter containing additional parameters that
+you may need to pass on to our API for later processing by your system.
+For
+example, account numbers, user Ids, etc. We don’t process these parameters and
+will pass them to you when invoking your callback.

 ```php
     $sema->signature('Sent by The Sematime team.
 Call 0706129100');// other parameters folows
 ```